UT Enterprise Bulk Storage (UTEBS)

 - Availability: 99%

 - Request response (provisioning additional storage, etc.): 2 business days

 This document defines the service level agreement (SLA) and standard operational procedures (SOP) for the UT Enterprise Bulk Storage from ITS as well as the rights and responsibilities of any University unit that obtains this service from ITS (Customer).

 UT Enterprise Bulk Storage is a cost-effective, reliable, self-managed, iSCSI-based, storage solution.
 The UT Enterprise Bulk Storage arrays are housed in the University Data Centers (UDC) and are accessible via 10Gb network interfaces within the University Data Centers.
 UT Enterprise Bulk Storage is provisioned in 512GB units, with a starting minimum of 1024GB (1TB).

-At service launch in April 2012, it is required that customer servers are located within UDC-C to connect to UT Enterprise Bulk Storage.
-Anticipated for AY2012-13, UT Enterprise Bulk Storage will be accessible to customer servers across campus.
+It is required that customer servers are located within UDC-C to connect to UT Enterprise Bulk Storage.

 Billing and Accounting